NEW: U.S. envoy Susan Rice said, "we're very concerned about the outbreak of violence"

 “We fought back with rocks until we noticed they escalated and fired birdshot.
 Many of us took refuge at one of two field hospitals,” Younis said.

-A day before the attacks, state TV broadcast videos showing protesters chanting against the Supreme Council of the Armed Forces, which has ruled Egypt since Mubarak was forced from power last year.
+A day before the clashes, state TV broadcast videos showing protesters chanting against the Supreme Council of the Armed Forces, which has ruled Egypt since Mubarak was forced from power last year.

 Two other presidential candidates announced Wednesday that they were temporarily suspending campaign activities because of the violence.